Have you ever had a dream?

 A place where you could see the stars.

-Then one day in church, the pastor preached a sermon entitled, “Just Jump.”
-He spoke of listening to your heart and the Lord and if you felt like there was an insurmountable dream….you shouldn’t be afraid to follow what God was putting on your heart.
+And then?
+One day at church, our pastor preached a sermon entitled, “Just Jump.”
+He spoke of listening to your heart and the Lord and if you felt like there was an insurmountable dream, you shouldn’t be afraid to follow what God was putting on your heart.

 But we were afraid.